lawson-tanner/pyavc/README.md

 # pyavc

-`pyavc` is a Python library that allows you to convert DOCX or TXT files into a specific output format.
+`pyavc` is a Python library that allows you to convert DOCX or TXT files into Avid Script (.avc) files.
 It can be used both as a command-line tool and as a library within your Python scripts.

+This project is not affiliated with Avid or Avid Media Composer, it is simply an open source helper library to make fellow AEs' lives a bit easier.

 ## Installation